 All Wheaton students and members of the general public are welcome to join.
+Strings, winds, brass, and percussion players are needed.
 Membership is free.
-Rehearsals are held Monday evenings, 7-9:15 pm, in Watson Hall room 222, beginning September 9.
+Rehearsals are held Monday evenings, 7-9:15 pm, in Watson Hall room 222, beginning January 27th.

-Auditions for Wheaton students will be held on Wednesday, September 4.
-Contact Prof. Case directly to select a time: firstname.lastname@example.org.
+Interested students may contact Contact Prof. Case directly to schedule an audition: firstname.lastname@example.org.
 Members of the public may be admitted without an audition, depending upon experience.
 Contact Prof. Case with any questions.

 ABOUT THE GREAT WOODS CHAMBER ORCHESTRA

 The 50-member Great Woods Chamber Orchestra is a college-community orchestra based at Wheaton, offering students and members of the general public a chance to collaborate in the preparation and performance of extraordinary music drawn from a wide variety of traditions.

 In December of 2013, the orchestra performed a concert of music inspired by mythical creatures, which included music from the "Harry Potter" films, as well as the world premiere of Mary Louise Spang's piece "The Selfish Giant".
 In April 2013,the GWCO collaborated with the Wheaton Chorale in a performance of Haydn's glorious "St. Theresa Mass", and opened the concert with a suite of music from Bizet's opera "Carmen".
 In December of 2012, the GWCO presented a concert of music inspired by Spain, featuring Bizet's "Carmen" Suite" and Rodrigo's "Concierto de Aranjuez", featuring the acclaimed classical guitarist Aaron Larget-Caplan.